tozny/e3db-python/README.md

  values = ["value1", "value2"]
 ```

-To further narrow your search, these a range can be provided for these fields:
+A time range can be provided to limit search results based off one of these terms:
 ```
  - created
  - last_modified